top of page

 Types of Brick Bonding Patterns

-Bonding refers to the way in which bricks are laid.
-The primary purpose of bonding is to ensure the brickwork is strong and stable.
-However, it can also have a dramatic effect on the visual appearance.
-To point you in the right direction, here's a summary of the most commonly used bond patterns below.
+Bonding pertains to the arrangement of bricks in a structure.
+While the primary goal of bonding is to ensure the strength and stability of brickwork, it also significantly influences the visual appearance.
+To guide you in the right direction, here's a summary of some of the most commonly used bond patterns below.

 Stretcher Bond.jpg